asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

 qiime demux summarize --i-data paired-end-demux.qza --o-visualization paired-end-demux.qzv
 ```

 Next, you can visualize the quality of the reads and check if it is necessary to trim the sequences.
-For this you can use the following command or simply drop the qzv file in the browser (https://view.qiime2.org/):
+For this you can use the following command or simply drop the qzv file in the browser ([QIIME 2 View](https://view.qiime2.org/)):

 ```
 qiime tools view paired-end-demux.qzv